derekjamescurtis/NLocale/ReadMe.md

 Summerset Software, LLC

-Although I've written the C# code, a TON of credit goes to the original module authors (whose work I've used in my Perl project) for the idea of this module and for compiling the XML data that runs this library.
+Although I've written the C# code, a TON of credit goes to the original module authors (whose work I've used in my Perl projects) for the idea of this module and for compiling the XML data that runs this library.

 License